Skip to main content

 Do Surgical Techs Have to Be Certified?

 Whether or not a Scrub Tech needs to be certified prior to working in the field depends on their state.
-In Tennessee, working Surgical Technologists must hold national certification from the National Board of Surgical Technology and Surgical Assisting (NBSTSA) by passing the CST exam.
+In Tennessee, working Surgical Technologists must hold)(Open Link in new window) national certification from the National Board of Surgical Technology and Surgical Assisting (NBSTSA(Open Link in new window)) by passing the CST exam.

-How long it takes to become a Scrub Tech depends on a variety of factors such as:
+How long it takes to become a surgical technician depends on a variety of factors such as:

 • Surgical Technology program length and award type

 Although most associate level Surgical Technology programs may be completed in less than two years, a part-time student may take longer to finish this program than a full-time student.
-Since most Surgical Technologist positions prefer employees certified in some form of basic life support, some Surg Techs may choose to earn these certifications independent of their programs.
+Since most Surgical Technologist positions prefer employees certified in some form of basic life support, some surgical technicians may choose to earn these certifications independent of their programs.

 Working alongside Surgeons and other surgical team members to ensure patient safety can bring personal and professional fulfillment.
 Before that can happen, it’s important to lay a strong foundation with an interactive program.